ssnithyaasri/WDM_EXP3/README.md

 ### DATE:
 ### AIM: To implement GSP Algorithm In Python.
 ### Description:
 The Generalized Sequential Pattern (GSP) algorithm is a data mining technique used for discovering frequent patterns within a sequence database.
 It operates by identifying sequences that frequently occur together.
-GSP works by employing a depth-first search strategy to explore and extract frequent patterns efficiently.
+GSP works by employing a breath-first search strategy to explore and extract frequent patterns efficiently.
 ### Steps:
 1. <strong>Database Scanning:</strong> GSP scans the sequence database to determine the support of each item in the dataset.
 2. <strong>Candidate Generation:</strong> It generates a set of candidate sequences using frequent items found in the previous step.